 to exist throughout periods of varying federal policies.
 Ask students to report

 their findings in the form of a newspaper feature story.

 - Direct students to select a traditional society that exists in the world today.
 Possibilities include the Yanomamo (Brazil/ Venezuela), Aboriginies (Australia), Tarahumara (Mexico), Mbutu (Africa), and Amish (United States).
 Instruct students to find out where the group lives, its population statistics, and what its culture is like.
 Ask students to create a five-entry journal as if they were staying with and studying their selected group.
 Explain that their entries should include the information found during their research and should describe the relationship that exists between their group and its modern neighbors or society.

 The maps included in this project are from Record Group 49, Records of the General Land Office.
-They are available online through the Online Catalog (OPA) National Archives Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers:

 The two textual documents come from Record Group 75, Records of the Bureau of Indian Affairs.

 The National Archives Catalog replaces its prototypes, the Archival Research Catalog (ARC) and NARA Archival Information Locator (NAIL).
 You can still perform a keyword, digitized image and location search.
 The online catalog's advanced functionalities also allow you to search by organization, person, or topic.

 The online catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use the online catalog to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.

 Currently, about 80% of NARA's vast holdings have been described in the online catalog.
 Thousands of digital images can be searched in the online catalog.
 In keeping with NARA's Strategic Plan, the percentage of holdings described in the online catalog will grow continually.